tomalak7/tomalak7.github.io/_pages/about.md

 The appointment is initially for two years.
 Extension to a third year is possible depending on performance, project status, and funding.

+The applicants should send/arrange the following documents: curriculum vitae, including list of publications; statement of research interests; three letters of recommendation.

 Applications received by January 15th, 2026 will receive full consideration.
 The position will remain open until filled.
 Applications are accepted via [Email](mailto:tomalak@itp.ac.cn).